HomeAboutSkillsServicesProjectsPublicationsInsightsPolicy BriefsContact Hire Me

 Abstract

-Pakistan's urban population has expanded from approximately 33 percent in 2000 to 38–40 percent today, yet this demographic shift has not translated into the productivity gains historically associated with urbanization (World Bank, 2023).
+Pakistan's urban population has expanded from approximately 33 percent in 2000 to 38 percent today (World Bank, 2023), yet this demographic shift has not translated into productivity gains historically associated with urbanization.
 Cities have grown physically without deepening economically — absorbing labour into low-productivity informal services rather than export-oriented manufacturing.
-Over 70 percent of urban employment remains informal, constraining fiscal capacity and technological upgrading (Pakistan Bureau of Statistics, 2021).
-This brief identifies three structural gaps — a consumption-led growth model, fragmented metropolitan governance, and the absence of agglomeration economies — and advances five targeted reforms.
+Over 72 percent of non-agricultural urban employment remains informal, constraining fiscal capacity and technological upgrading (PBS LFS, 2025).
+Manufacturing's GDP contribution has stagnated at 11.80 percent (FY2024-25), well below the 20–25 percent typical of successfully industrializing economies (PBS Table 7a, 2025).
+This brief identifies three structural gaps — fragmented industrial geography, governance fragmentation, and labour absorption without skill deepening — and advances five targeted reforms.
 The core argument: Pakistan's urban transition has occurred without industrial transformation, creating a cycle of informality, import dependency, and external vulnerability.

 Urbanization without Productivity: Pakistan's Missing Structural Transformation